baranovskypd/goodpress/README.md

 ### Tags and categories

-You can use tags and categories in th.
+You can use tags and categories in the YAML metadata of index.Rmd (rendered to index.md).
 If a tag or a category doesn’t exist `wp_post()` will create it for you.

 e.g.